 The Rules do not preclude you and your lawyer from agreeing to a no win no fee agreement, or CFA.
 However, in order to make the scheme cost effective for both parties, the Arbitration Agreement requires you to agree not to recover success fees or insurance premiums from the publisher (a common feature of such agreements) so you will need to discuss this with your lawyer before agreeing to arbitrate.

 IPSO's complaints process allows complaints under the Editors’ Code to be made to IPSO about any regulated publication, free of charge.
 This may result in IPSO’s Complaints Committee requiring the publication to publish its adjudication or a correction.

 Arbitration is a process which allows legal claims to be made against a participating publisher and may result in legal remedy, including damages.
 Arbitration costs £50-100 in fees and there may be other costs –see “Are there financial risks?” above.

 Download a list of scheme arbitrators

 All documents related to the scheme, including the inquiry form and arbitration agreement form are available here.

 IPSO is not able to provide legal advice relating to your claim.
-For further explanation of the scheme, you can call Sean Sutherland, Complaints and Arbitration Officer, on 0300 12 2220 or email firstname.lastname@example.org.
+For further explanation of the scheme, you can call our office on 0300 12 2220 or email firstname.lastname@example.org.

 IPSO arbitration is available for claims relating to legal matters on the following topics: